How Weighted Blankets Can Help Kids With Autism: An Expert’s Opinion

 Autism and weighted blankets are historically weaved together.
 Animal behaviorist and autism spokesperson, Dr. Temple Grandin, played an integral role in exploring the applications and advantages of deep touch pressure (DTP), and DTP explains how weighted blankets work.

-Building on Dr. Grandin’s work, weighted objects became mainstream tools used in occupational therapy practices to soothe autism-related anxiety.
+Building on Dr. Grandin’s work, weighted objects became mainstream tools used in occupational therapy practices to soothe autism-related anxiety through deep pressure stimulation.

 An Expert OT’s Take On Weighted Blankets And Autism